Occupied Duwamish Territory

 How will I know I am shining?
 Because I will feel it.

 Midwest born and bred, I transplanted myself to Seattle in 2009.
 I’ve long loved Seattle’s history of innovation nestled among lush greenery and dense neighborhoods and have developed a deeper appreciation for the land and its stewards.
-Initially arriving in Seattle to practice theatre, I evolved my love for theatre directing, history, dramaturgy—contextual research, season planning, script development—and production management into a focus on project management and web design.
-As a web designer and project manager, I aid the expression of unique voices in live performance and digital media with a holistic approach.
+Initially arriving in Seattle to practice theatre, I evolved my love for theatre directing, history, dramaturgy—contextual research, season planning, script development—and production management into focuses on project and event management, web and graphic design, and editing and artistic leadership.
+As a designer, project manager, editor, or artist, I aid the expression of unique voices in live performance and digital media with a holistic approach.
 View my resume to learn more.

 Catherine Blake Smith